AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/extracting-content.md

 >abstract="Extraction refers to extracting content from the source AEM instance into a temporary area called migration set.
 A migration set is a cloud storage area provided by Adobe to temporarily store the transferred content between the source AEM instance and the Cloud Service AEM instance."
 >additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/using-content-transfer-tool.html?lang=en#top-up-extraction-process" text="Top Up Extraction"

 Follow the steps below to extract your migration set from the Content Transfer Tool:
    >[!NOTE]
    >If Amazon S3 or Azure Data Store is used as the type of data store, you can run the optional pre-copy step to significantly speed up the extraction phase.
 To do so you will need to configure an `azcopy.config` file before running extraction.
 Refer to [Handling Large Content Repositories](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/handling-large-content-repositories.html?lang=en) for more details.

+   >[!IMPORTANT]
+   >You should run User Mapping tool before extracting content from source.
+See [Using the User Mapping Tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/user-mapping-tool/using-user-mapping-tool.html?lang=en) for more details.

 1. Select a migration set from **Content Transfer** wizard and click **Extract** to start extraction.